couchbaselabs/docs-ng/content/couchbase-manual-1.8/best-practices.markdown

    Memory is one of the most important factors that determines how smoothly your cluster will operate.
 Couchbase is well suited for applications that want most of its active dataset in memory.
-This data that is actively used at any given point in time is called the **Unhandled:** `[:unknown-tag :firstterm]`.
+This data that is actively used at any given point in time is called the `Working Set`.
 It is very important that enough memory is allocated for the entire Working Set to live in memory.

    After the data has been added to memory it is persisted to disk.
 Although this happens in the background, you must ensure that your nodes are capable of